 Sixteen dogs were enrolled in the clinical trial.
 Nine dogs were treated with CBD (which was confirmed to have 0.3 percent or less of THC); seven dogs in a control group were treated with a placebo.

-This is hopeful news as studies show that up to 30 percent of dogs with epilepsy continue to experience seizures even with medication (3).
+This is hopeful news as studies show that up to 30 percent of dogs with epilepsy continue to experience seizures even with medication, so an alternative treatment, like CBD, may be the answer (3).

-2 CBD oil may help treat osteoarthritis pain in dogs.
+2. CBD oil may help treat osteoarthritis pain in dogs.
 Osteoarthritis — a progressive, degenerative joint disease — is a common problem in dogs, particularly in seniors and large breeds.
-Symptoms include loss of joint movement and, in many cases, pain (4).
+Symptoms include loss of joint movement and, in many cases, pain.

 There appeared to be no observed side effects during and after the month-long duration of the study.

-Further long-term studies with larger populations are needed to identify long-term effects of CBD rich industrial hemp treatment; however, short term effects appear to be positive (5).
+Further long-term studies with larger populations are needed to identify the long-term effects of CBD rich industrial hemp treatment.
+However, short term studies appear to be positive (5).

-3 CBD oil may help treat anxiety in dogs.
+3. CBD oil may help treat anxiety in dogs.
 Just like humans, dogs suffer from anxiety.
-Dogs typically experience anxiety during certain stressful situations such as when fireworks go off, during thunderstorms, during social situations involving other animals or humans, or separation anxiety.
+Dogs typically experience anxiety during stressful situations such as when fireworks go off, during thunderstorms, during social situations involving other animals or humans, or separation anxiety.